omjadhav1910/Piano-tiles/README.md

 - Enter your name and nickname.
 - Click on the play button and start your game.
 - click on the slides for scoring points.
-- If you miss the 1 tile the GAME is OVER>
+- If you miss the 1 tile the GAME is OVER.

   **Please make sure you while you are checking take the Dimensions as follows**
   1. iPhone-SE.